The layout of nuclear facilities in Iran

 Nuclear Iran: A Glossary of Terms

-INTERNATIONAL DIPLOMACY concerning Iranís nuclear program continues to center on the countryís compliance with agreements designed to ensure that peaceful nuclear work is not used as a cover for the develop≠ment of nuclear weapons.
-The challenge of discovering what may be going on in Iran is difficult not only because of Tehranís obstructionism, but also because the same technologies, particularly uranium enrichment and spent fuel reprocessing, can be used for both civilian and military purposes.
+International diplomacy concerning Iranís nuclear program continues to center on the countryís compliance with agreements designed to ensure that peaceful nuclear work is not used as a cover for the develop≠ment of nuclear weapons.
+The authors write that the challenge of discovering what may be going on in Iran is difficult not only because of Tehranís obstructionism, but also because the same technologies, particularly uranium enrichment and spent fuel reprocessing, can be used for both civilian and military purposes.

-In addition, this online report includes an interactive index that provides quick, hyperlinked access to all of the terms discussed in the various glossaries.
+This online glossary includes an interactive index that provides quick, hyperlinked access to all of the terms discussed in the various glossaries.
 By clicking on a term in this index, users can instantly jump to the page on which it appears, then click another link to return to the index.

 Simon Henderson is the Baker fellow and director of the Gulf and Energy Policy Program at The Washington Institute.
 He has lived in both Pakistan and Iran and has written extensively on nuclear proliferation.